Apple’s iOS 13 is coming to iPhones within days – here are all the new software features

 iPhone 6s Plus

-This means the following iOS 12 devices miss out: iPhone 5S, iPhone 6, iPhone 6 Plus, and the sixth-generation iPod Touch.
+Unfortunately, that means the update will be unavailable on the following devices: iPhone 5S, iPhone 6, iPhone 6 Plus, and the sixth-generation iPod Touch.

 - Related: iPadOS best features